When the top is targeted: protecting the C-Suite and the boardroom from cyber risk

 Risk-transfer mechanisms such as cyber insurance can help executives address the impact of identity theft, business email compromise losses and ransomware attacks.
 Beyond cover that protects the organization from cyber attack losses, executives might consider adding a layer of personal identity theft protection.
 Many companies offer such coverage as an employee benefit and, while the market for personal cyber insurance is evolving, companies could consider offering it to board members, executives and employees.

-WHEN CYBER CRIMINALS TARGET EXECUTIVES, ORGANIZATIONS MUST PERSONALIZE PROTECTIONS
+WHEN CYBER CRIMINALS TARGET EXECUTIVES, ORGANISATIONS MUST PERSONALISE PROTECTIONS

 As cyber threats continue to increase, the C-suite is square in the sights of cyber criminals.
 To protect both those executives and the business itself, organizations must start to treat the executive as an asset and account for executives’ unique cyber vulnerabilities – both at work and at home – and take steps to address them.

 “Executives’ cyber exposure must be treated as a critical security issue for the company,” says Yaches.
 “A critical security issue is something the organization would address, and it would be on the radar constantly.
 That’s really what you have to do with executives’ cyber risk.”